Primordial black holes and magnetic fields in conformal neutrino mass models: Numerical results

 A strong correlation is observed between the PBH mass and the masses of the $\mathrm{Z^\prime}$, heavy Higgs boson and heavy neutrinos.
 The PBH mass scale is inversely related to the mass scale of these particles, $M_{\mathrm{Z^\prime}} \sim 10M_{h_2}$.
 At the upper end of PBH masses, $M_\mathrm{PBH} \sim 10^{-10}M_\odot$, the corresponding mass scale is $M_\mathrm{Z^\prime} \sim 10^4~\mathrm{GeV}$.
 At the lower end of the PBH mass spectrum, with $M_\mathrm{PBH} \sim 10^{-18} M_\odot$, the mass scale approaches the GUT scale.
 This relationship arises because $M_\mathrm{Z^\prime} \sim T_{\rm RH}$.
 This is also reflected in the color gradient for $\lambda_\sigma$ (middle-right panel), since, within the parameter space relevant for PBH production, $M^2_{h_2} \sim -0.17 \lambda_\sigma v_\sigma^2$.

-The gauge coupling $g_L$ exhibits only a weak correlation with the PBH observables (bottom-left panel).
-However, most of the sampled points allowed (approximately 78\% of the data) fall within the range $g_L \sim 0.25$--$0.30$.
-In this range, the small values of $\beta/H(T_p)$ required for PBH formation are obtained~\cite{Goncalves:2024lrk}.
+The gauge coupling $g_L$ exhibits only a weak correlation with the PBH observables (bottom-left panel), although only a narrow range of $g_L \in [0.25,0.36]$ can produce the small values of $\beta/H(T_p)$ required for PBH formation~\cite{Goncalves:2024lrk}.

 A key result of \cref{fig:PHBs_proj_plots_HEP} is the possibility of establishing a relationship between the model parameters and the conditions to obtain an observable SGWB and the entire DM relic abundance in the form of PBHs.
 We find $M_\mathrm{Z^\prime} \in [10^6,10^{12}]~\mathrm{GeV}$, with $g_L \in [0.25,0.30]$.
 This also implies a type-I seesaw scale within $[10^6,10^{10}]~\mathrm{GeV}$, which matches the mass range for the heavy Higgs boson $h_2$, along with $\lambda_\sigma \in [-0.075, -0.025]$.
 The neutrino Yukawa couplings characterized by $\mathrm{Tr}(\bm{y_\sigma})$ (bottom-right panel) remain largely unconstrained and can take values satisfying $10^{-6} \lesssim \mathrm{Tr}(\bm{y_\sigma}) \lesssim 1$.